 CARDIN STATEMENT ON THE STATE OF THE UNION

-“The State of our Union is ‘Getting Better.’
-But there still are millions of Americans who are searching for jobs, fearing if their small business can survive, or wondering if their retirement savings will last.
-These Americans and their families continue to feel the weight of the worst recession in generations.
-Our economy must work for everyone, not just the wealthiest and most fortunate among us.”
+President Obama clearly understands that the American people want their leaders to focus on creating jobs and growing our economy.
+Some economic indicators may be showing signs of recovery, but there still are millions of Americans who are searching for jobs, fearing if their small business can survive, or wondering if their retirement savings will last.
+These Americans and their families continue to feel the weight of the worst recession since the Great Depression.
+For their sake, we cannot look for solutions that fit just Democrats or Republicans or Independents, but we should be working together to help all Americans succeed.
+As the President said, our economy must work for everyone.